roccoren/openai-cloudflare-proxy/README.md

 This Cloudflare Worker serves as a proxy for AI services, primarily Azure AI services but now with support for other providers.
 It provides a standardized API interface similar to OpenAI's API, supporting model mapping and chat completions through various AI services.

-## Deployment URL

-The worker is deployed at: https://az-proxy-worker.roccor.workers.dev

 ## Setup

 1. Clone the repository